roadwarriorwp/rwc-employee-handbook/benefits-and-perks/referral-bonuses.md

 ## Questions about referral bonuses?

 Any disputes or interpretations of this program should be sent to Chris Hinds, COO.
-Road Warrior Creative reserves the right to have final say in intrepretions of eligibilty for referal bonuses.
+Road Warrior Creative reserves the right to have final say in intrepretations of eligabilty for referral bonuses.